-More and more companies are looking into expanding their businesses into the People’s Republic of China (PRC) – and with good reason.
-With China’s growing population and rising standard of living, it is a huge market for goods and services.
+More and more companies are looking into expanding their businesses into the Mainland of the People’s Republic of China (PRC) – and with good reason.
+With China’s rising standard of living and growing population of the mid-class, it is a huge market for goods and services.

 As businesses expand into China, financial transactions and acquisitions will increasingly involve Chinese companies.
 With respect to due diligence and Chinese company verification, it is important to understand what is realistically available on the public record in China.

 Can I Get a Certificate of Good Standing in China?

 There is no exact equivalent in China to a U.S. Certificate of Good Standing, a certificate issued by the Secretary of State or similar state filing office that attests to the company’s registration and continued existence.
 But, to check a Chinese company registration, it is possible to obtain ‘Registration Data’ from either the online database of National Enterprise Credit Information Publicity System (NECIPS) or a local State Administration of Industry and Commerce (SAIC).

 Registration data in NECIPS are normally searchable online.
 The data usually include the following basic information and documents to register a company in China:

 - Entity name, type, status, address and business scope.

 - Registration number and date of establishment.